 This plan is to completely eliminate the tahr in New Zealand.

 Tahr, in their native habitat in the Himalayas in southern Tibet, northern India, and Nepal, is on the verge of becoming extinct.
 The DOC has not done the necessary research to create a more reasonable plan.
 They have flown over land where there is a higher population of tahr and have made the assumption that all areas will hold the same, random, number of tahr.
 At the moment DOC has no exact number of tahr on the hill.

 Tahr are a wonderfully magnificent animal that many people dream of traveling to New Zealand to hunt.
-Stopping DOC and the government from culling the tahr is not just about hunting, it’s about protecting a species from going extinct and maintaining a population that brings a lot to our little country.
+Stopping DOC and the government from culling the tahr is not just about hunting.
+It's about protecting a species from going extinct and maintaining a population that brings a lot to our little country.
 From creating jobs for thousands of people to drawing tourists; from putting money back into our economy to putting meat on our tables.
-Tahr mean a lot to, not only to myself but every person around me.
+Tahr mean a lot to not only to myself but to every person around me.
 They aren't just another animal.
-They are the kings of our mountains.
-They are a magnificent animal that can go places no human should ever go.
+They are the kings of our mountains and are magnificent animals that can go places no human should ever go.